rzbdz/libcoring/DEVLOG.md

 libcoring is a C++ network library in Proactor pattern (@see: POSA2), and it is based on the new io_uring syscall of linux and coroutine in C++ 20.
-It's under development now, nothing is completed so far.
+It's under development now, the progress could be viewed in Github project page.

-Nothing of this library is completed so far, by the time when the first usable version is completed, this file would be updated.

 ---

+## Getting started

+### Directories:

+- utils: some utilities for other module or library user (e.g. threading, buffer).
+- logging (depend on utils): an async logging module, it performs formatting and disk writing for less latency .
+- async: supports for C++20 coroutine. (most of them are from [cppcoro](https://github.com/lewissbaker/cppcoro))
+- io (depend on async): io_uring_context and proactor (event loop) supports based on coroutine.
+- net (depend on io): supports for socket and tcp connection.
+- test: test for all modules using google test.

+### Techniques and Features:

+- logging: deferred formatting, and use a spsc lock-free queue per thread, detailed information is available in [DEVLOG.md](./DEVLOG.md).
+The submit latency is less than 1us in wsl2, 0.5us on 1GHz 2GB ram machine.
+More regular benchmarks would be done.
+- io_context: use io_uring interfaces, and support both polling (since the queue is lock-free and mmapped) and interrupt mode (It doesn't mean IO_POLL or SQ Polling of io_uring, but they would be supported too).
+- timer: IORING_OP_TIMEOUT of io_uring create a hrtimer in the kernel just like timerfd would possibly do, I think just like the old days, we still want a multiplexer and demux for it in the user space, I just use a skiplist, but multimap would be preferred.
+- buffer: just make tcp bytes stream reading/writing more smooth.

+---

+## Design

 ### Design Pattern